ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 ### DEPLOYMENT STEPS
 The method can be divided into two :-
-i.
-Multi-Team deployment with Remote State Management using S3 and Dynamo-DB ii.
-Deployment without Remote State Management
+- Multi-Team deployment with Remote State Management using S3 and Dynamo-DB
+- Deployment without Remote State Management